-Engaging with the community is one of the guiding principles for councils under section 8A of the Local Government Act 1993 and is an important part of local democracy.

-Our core principles for engagement
+Our core principles for engage ment

 Relationships and respect

+What this means How do we do this

-- We act with transparency and honesty in a way that values strong relationships and builds trust with our community and stakeholders. - Good engagement helps us to identify shared values, benefits and outcomes. - We will close the loop with our community and report back on the engagement process. - We will say what we are doing, maintain ongoing partnerships and deliver regular updates to our stakeholders and community. - We cultivate a culture of information sharing to ensure information is accurate and informed. - We respect people's time and will listen to our community. - We will accurately define the community's role in the decision making process.
+We act with transparency and honesty in a way that values strong relationships and builds trust with our community and stakeholders.
+Good engagement helps us to identify shared values, benefits and outcomes.
+We will close the loop with our community and report back on the engagement process.
+We will say what we are doing, maintain ongoing partnerships and deliver regular updates to our stakeholders and community.
+We cultivate a culture of information sharing to ensure information is accurate and informed.
+We respect people's time and will listen to our community.
+We will accurately define the community's role in the decision making process.

-Inclusive and enabling
+Inclusive and enabling indian g process

+What this means How do we do this
-- We believe good decisions are grounded in information and input from many - We will allow for a range of voices to be heard, not just those who are loud, angry or powerful.

-- We will actively seek to ensure a range of views are represented. - We engage appropriately and in a variety of formats to address barriers to participation. - We will make our information easy to understand, consistent and timely.
+We believe good decisions are grounded in information and input from many sources.
+We will allow for a range of voices to be heard, not just those who are loud, angry or powerful.
+We will actively seek to ensure a range of views are represented.
+We engage appropriately and in a variety of formats to address barriers t participation.
+We will make our information easy to understand, consistent and timely.

 Transparency and the right to participation

+What this means How do we do this
-- Community input and feedback is recognised as enhancing the quality of our decision making processes. - The community has the right to access information, be consulted and actively participate in planning and decision making that affects them.

-- We make decisions in an open and transparent way.
-Information is timely, clear and relevant. - We work towards consistent standards and report back on decisions made. - We build our community's capacity to contribute through education and empowerment practices
+Community input and feedback is recognised as enhancing the quality of our decision making processes.
+The community has the right to access information, be consulted and actively participate in planning and decision making that affects them.
+Continuous Improvement We make decisions in an open and transparent way.
+Information is timely, clear and relevant.
+We work towards consistent standards and report back on decisions made.
+We build our community's capacity to contribute through education and empowerment practices.

-Continuous Improvement
+What this means How do we do this

 Engagement is a rapidly changing field.
 We recognise the need to adapt to ensure more effective engagement outcomes.

-- New and innovative solutions will be sought to better listen to and communicate with our community. - We will evaluate the work we do to improve our practice. - We will use technology to ensure better access and more opportunity to engage
+New and innovative solutions will be sought to better listen to and communicate with our community.
+We will evaluate the work we do to improve our practice.
+We will use technology to ensure better access and more opportunity to engage.